mbaric758/Marko_Baric_RNA/README.md

 4. Put the .pdb files for which you want to generate structural predictions to the `./unknown_instances` directory.
 5. Run the thirds script - predictor.py to calculate predictions for Gibbs free energy.
 The results can be found in the `./results` directory.

 Sample instances of all files can be found in all mentioned directories, and should be deleted before usage.
+The script does not automically delete old files in case input directories are changed - be shure to clean the folders of unused or unwanted results.

 # Pseudo Energy Calculation from Molecular Structures